 Knowing a satellite’s attitude is needed to do scientific experiments.
 Using it we can accurately point the satellite and its scientific instruments toward the object we are studying.
 For example, the telescope on the Hubble satellite needs to be pointed at a star or galaxy astronomers want to observe.
 In our case, we needed to point SMM’s scientific instruments at our own star, the sun.
 SMM, like the human body, was equipped with various sensors to help us know how it was oriented with respect to its surroundings.
 Similar to our imaginary spacesuit, SMM had sensors to help determine and refine its attitude.
 It had two sun sensors to coarsely detect the location of the sun, another to more finely detect the location of the sun, two star sensors that could identify background stars by sensing star patterns, and a magnetometer that could sense the magnetic field of the earth.
 The SMM mission support team used these sensors to determine SMM’s attitude.
 The procedure was to first get a course determination of the attitude using the coarse sun sensors and magnetometer data and refine it with star sensor data.
 The refined attitude was needed to operate the fine sun sensor, which can pinpoint a solar flare.

-Back in 1977, it took me awhile to be able visualize and mentally manipulate a satellite’s attitude in three dimensions.
-However, today’s children (and adults) who are good at assembling complex Lego kits would be great at these mental maneuvers because Lego instructions are just wordless pictures you need to visualize in three dimensions to be able to assemble the kit.
+Back in 1977, it took me awhile to visualize and mentally manipulate a satellite’s attitude in three dimensions.
+However, today’s children (and adults) who are good at assembling complex Lego kits would be great at these mental maneuvers because Lego instructions are just wordless pictures you need to visualize in three dimensions to assemble the kit.

 A Stellar Solution